 Q What time do the gates open and close?

 Earliest entry for weekend ticket holders is the Thursday at 2pm.
 Gates to the car parks open at 12noon.
 Gates open at 9am on Friday morning and 10am on Saturday & Sunday.
 The gates close strictly for entry at 9.00pm on Thursday, Friday and Saturday night and at 3pm on Sunday.
 There is no entry or re-entry allowed after those times.

 Q What about public transport?
 Are there festival buses?

 Festival buses will run from Exeter to Escot and between Feniton and Escot on Thursday, Friday and Monday.
-The festival bus timetable for 2014 is likely to be the same as this year.
+The festival bus timetable for 2015 is likely to be the same as this year.
 There is also a free shuttle bus from Feniton Station to the pedestrian gate (RED GATE) running from Thursday to Monday – it runs on a loop so just wait for it at the station, it will be clearly marked for the festival.
-All travel details are HERE.

 Q Is there a specific family camping field?